Play Audio

 The IRS periodically announces streamlined procedures for loans and relaxed rules for hardship distributions from employer-sponsored 401(k) plans following major disasters.
 These provisions are designed to aid employees (and certain family members) who live or work in federally designated disaster areas.

-Family and Medical Leave Act Leave
+Natural Disasters and Family and Medical Leave Act Leave

 Your plan administrator can verify if an employee's residence or workplace is within a disaster area designated by the Federal Emergency Management Agency (FEMA) for individual assistance.
 Employees must confirm that the affected address was their primary residence or workplace at the time of the disaster.